apollographql/apollo-kotlin/design-docs/Glossary.md

 ### Record

-A normalized entry representing part of a response object.
-It is a map of key fields to values.
+A shallow map of a response object.
+Nested objects in the map values are replaced by a cache reference to another Record.
-Records are flat: when a field is a composite type, its value will be a reference to another Record.

 ### Cache key

 A unique identifier for a Record.
-To avoid duplication it should be a function of the object, usually using its key fields, but by default will be a path of field keys from the root of the query to the field.
+By default it is the path formed by all the field keys from the root of the query to the field referencing the Record.
+To avoid duplication the Cache key can also be computed from the Record contents, usually using its key fields.

 ### Field key